-This market research project is the first step in capturing a consistently larger share of this important market for farmers and ranchers near Omaha, Des Moines and Kansas City.
-Retail brands will provide a much-needed business structure for direct marketers, organic growers and other specialty producers who want to stay in business and expand over the long term.
+Sound market research is the first step toward capturing a measurable share of retail food sales in the region that includes Omaha, Des Moines and Kansas City.
+Farmer and rancher-owned retail brands will provide a much-needed business structure for direct marketers, organic growers and other specialty producers who want to stay in business and expand over the long term.

 Estimating Wholesale Demand

 Experienced cow/calf producers from around Omaha, Des Moines and Kansas City will be invited to lead this research project.
 An independent team of researchers with direct experience in beef markets will work under the direction of the project leaders.
 A separate group of project advisors will be drawn from the beef industry, farm and ranch real estate, finance and marketing.

 This project will bring cow-calf farmers, ranchers and landowners together with feeders and packers to evaluate the feasibility of developing and managing forward contracts for various types of specialty beef.
 These include non-GMO, hormone and antibiotic-free beef.
 Demand for certified organic beef will also be considered.

 The research team will organize meetings and provide all necessary materials and support.
 The project leaders will approve work plans, budgets and schedules and meet with the press and public to explain why owner-operated and sustainably managed farms and ranches are essential to long term regional food security.

 The project will be organized at no cost to funding organizations.
 This work includes five tasks.